 This land could be managed to offset carbon (e.g. through tree planting, soil carbon management, etc.).
 Managing green spaces alongside roads and in urban settings can also contribute.

-This will make a very small but still positive difference in carbon emissions.
+This will make a positive difference in carbon emissions.

 Green infrastructure in towns and cities will also aid climate adaptation.
 Many local authorities now produce green infrastructure strategies.

 Ensure the Sub-national Transport Body strategy is in-line with carbon budgets – These and other groupings of local authorities are important for setting an agreed strategic direction and it is important that the strategies they write are in-line with the carbon budgets set by the Committee on Climate Change.

 Transport is a particularly important area, but local authorities also come together in other areas, for example in purchasing of energy.